osu-tekbots/capstone-website/README.md

   `pages/myProjects.php` to render project cards with different attributes.

-## User Types and Website Workflow Design
+## User Roles
 **Proposers**
 1. create new projects.
 2. edit projects.
 3. submit projects for approval.
 4. review student applications.
-(FUTURE IMPLEMENTATION)

 **Students**
 1. browse projects.
 2. apply for projects that are interesting to them.
-(FUTURE IMPLEMENTATION)
 3. have proposer functionality per user design.

 **Admins**